What is self-insurance?

 - Flexible fund usage: By self-insuring, you get to decide how your funds are used after a loss, giving you full flexibility to recover in the way you think is best.

 - Potential for savings: Self-insurance can seem exciting because it gives you the opportunity to save money.
-Without an insurance premium to pay, you could put that money into savings or toward another expense.
+Without an insurance premium and insurance overhead costs to pay, you could put that money into savings or toward another expense.

 With fewer limitations on how to recover after a loss and the opportunity to grow your savings, self-insurance may seem like an exciting opportunity.
 But you should consider the potential drawbacks, too.